mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

 | **Distribution Format** | `.whl` (wheel, incl binaries) or `tar.gz` (source) | `.tar.gz` (source and/or binary) | `Pkg` will git clone from source, and download (binary) artifacts |
 | **Virtual Environment** | `venv`, `virtualenv`, `conda env` | `renv` | Built-in in the `Pkg` module |
 | **Dependency Management** | `requirements.txt` or `Pipfile` (`pip`), or `environment.yml` (`conda env`) or `pyproject.toml` (`poetry`) | `DESCRIPTION`, `NAMESPACE` | `Project.toml`, `Manifest.toml`, `Artifacts.toml` |

-An interesting difference is that some languages, like Python and Rust, have a package manager that is called from outside the language, so from your operating system's command line, while others like in Julia and R are called from inside the programming language itself.
+Julia or R have built-in package managers which can be called within the REPL but Python package managers are called from outside the language.

 ### Package managers

 #### `conda`
-`conda` is a nice package manager for scientific projects in Python.
-Over its older concurrent `pip`, it may install artifacts, handle python versions, etc...
+`conda` is a very appropriate package manager for scientific projects in Python.
+Over its older concurrent `pip`, it can handle python versions and all sorts non-python dependencies artifacts.
+With two lines of code, it allows someone to quickly install the virtual environment, without any pre-requiste python installation.

 Here are some essential `conda` commands.

 ```bash